Arcadia Fund: Environment

-The fund in 2018 awarded Fauna & Flora International $USD 27,000,000 for Halcyon Land & Sea Fund.
+The fund in 2018 awarded Fauna & Flora International $USD 27,000,000 for the Halcyon Land & Sea Fund.
 The partnership started in 1998 where Peter Baldwin and Lisbet Rausing developed the idea in conjunction with FFI to develop the Halcyon Fund in which secures highly threatened sites to protect them under local management.
 As of 2018, the Fund has supported 46 projects in 25 countries, protecting 55.8 million hectares of habitat.
 Since 2011, Arcadia has provided support in which has supported 34 initiatives across 18 countries.
 Currently, Arcadia's total funding to FFI is $USD 51,550,000 million.
 In 2015, Arcadia ordered an independent expert review of the work it had funded through FFI.
-The results provided positive conclusions where it was stated that, "The report clearly recognises the invaluable role that Arcadia has played in helping FFI evolve into the organisation it is today, by providing long-term and flexible funding for a considerable and effective body of work.".
-Arcadia's impact on FFI can be seen through their first grant in 2011 developing the Halcyon Marine Programme.
-The programme operates across 72 sites in 17 countries engaging 88 partners and 35 community-based institutions and has already resulted in threat reduction of biodiversity recovery at 10 sites.
+The review concluded that "The report clearly recognises the invaluable role that Arcadia has played in helping FFI evolve into the organisation it is today, by providing long-term and flexible funding for a considerable and effective body of work."
+Their first grant in 2011 helped develop the Halcyon Marine Programme, which operates across 72 sites in 17 countries, engaging 88 partners and 35 community-based institutions.
+It has resulted in threat reduction of biodiversity recovery at 10 sites.